FatemehAbediK/image-processing/README.md

 ### 5. Brain_MRI_Segmentation_Unet
 This project demonstrates a deep learning approach for brain tumor segmentation using the LGG MRI dataset from Kaggle.
 A U-Net architecture is trained on paired MRI images and masks with real-time data augmentation to improve generalization.
 The model is evaluated using accuracy and loss metrics, and predictions are visualized to compare ground truth masks with generated segmentation results.

+### 6. Brain_Tumor_Segmentation_Mask R-CNN

+Developed a deep learning pipeline for automatic brain tumor segmentation in MRI images using Mask R-CNN.
+The model was trained on a custom dataset with polygon-based tumor annotations to perform accurate pixel-level tumor localization and segmentation.
+The project includes dataset preparation, custom data loading, model training, inference, and visualization of predicted tumor masks, enabling automated identification and analysis of tumor regions in brain MRI scans.